 Patients undergoing orthodontic treatment require a regular check-up and regular appointments to ensure a proper result.
 Sometimes an emergency situation might arise which requires an urgent visit to your orthodontist for correction of the issue.
-During the present situation where all elective procedures are postponed due to the Corona Virus (Covid-19) outbreak, most orthodontic clinics are closed and doctors are unavailable for procedures.
-Here I will be discussing the commonly asked questions I get from my patients and the ways to manage those problems at home.
+During the present situation where all elective procedures are postponed, the following tips will come in handy to manage minor issues at home:

 1. Broken Bracket

-Having a food of hard consistency or biting onto something too hard with too much force might result in the breakage of one or more of the brackets from the tooth surface.
+Having food of hard consistency or biting onto something too hard with too much force might result in the breakage of one or more of the brackets from the tooth surface.
 Usually, when this happens an orthodontist needs to take out the wire and the broken bracket and fix it back on the tooth.
-You can relieve the inconvenience you face due to a broken bracket by moving the bracket back to its original position with your fingers.
+You can get relief by moving the bracket back to its original position with your fingers.
 If the inconvenience still persists then make a small ball of wax and press it over the bracket to ensure it doesn’t feel uncomfortable.

 2. Wire out of place

 Sometimes the end of the wire going into the last tooth slot might come out of the slot and cause discomfort during eating.
 If this happens, then all you need to do is use tweezers or forceps to hold the end of the wire and tuck it under the hook of the last bracket.

 If there is a long bit of wire poking out at the back of the braces, behind the last tooth it pokes into the cheeks causing discomfort and pain.
 The way to manage this at home is by using a small amount of wax and roll it into a small ball.
 Now press this wax ball against the wire and onto the tooth.
 Make sure to dry the area with cotton before sticking the wax otherwise it may come out easily.